-You can make payments through PayPal (below) or by check or cash in the office.
+You can make payments through E-transfer, Check or cash.

 Frequently Asked Questions (FAQs):